The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 During the war

-Immediately upon outbreak of war the regiment was sent to the front in Galicia and had their baptism of fire on 15 August 1914 by Stojanów (now Стоянів) on the border with Russia.
+Immediately upon the outbreak of war, the regiment was sent to the front in Galicia and had their baptism of fire on 15 August 1914 by Stojanów (now Стоянів) on the border with Russia.
 They experienced the disastrous defeat at the end of August that forced Austria-Hungary to abandon Lemberg.
-At the turn of the year they were fighting in the Carpathians and took part in the advance eastwards from early May 1915.
-By now they were however operating as foot soldiers.
-In the summer of 1916 they were moved to the front against Romania whereas the final year of the war was spent fighting on the Italian front.
+At the turn of the year, they were fighting in the Carpathians and took part in the advance eastwards from early May 1915.
+By then, however, they were operating as foot soldiers.
+In the summer of 1916, they were moved to the front against Romania, whereas the final year of the war was spent fighting on the Italian front.

 Dankó János